Welcome to Asset Oversight

 Investment Advisers, either individually or as a firm, are in the business of providing advice about securities to clients.
-The adviser gets compensated for providing guidance on investments like mutual funds, stocks, bonds, ETFs and managing securities portfolios.
+The financial advisor gets compensated for providing guidance on investments like mutual funds, stocks, bonds, ETFs and managing securities portfolios.

-Are Investment Advisers and Financial Planners the same?
+Are Investment Advisors and Financial Planners the same?

-Many financial advisers are investment advisers as well but investment advisers are not necessarily financial planners.
+Many financial advisors are investment advisors as well but investment advisers are not necessarily financial advisors.
 Most financial advisers will evaluate all areas of your fiscal life, comprising investments, savings, insurance policies, taxes, retirement, and even estate planning.
 They will then create and implement a strategy to help you reach your financial goals.

 Some individuals refer to themselves as financial planners, but may only be able to offer you small range of investment products and some of those are not even securities.